Agricultural Impact Statement (AIS) Frequently Asked Questions

 DATCP requests information on your farm in order to evaluate the impact the project may have to it now or in the future.

-Will DATCP request personal information, such as social security number or date of birth?
+Will DATCP request personal information, such as Social Security number or date of birth?

-No, for the purposes of the AIS program, DATCP will not request personal information such as your social security number, date of birth or credit card numbers.
+No. For the purposes of the AIS program, DATCP will not request personal information such as your Social Security number, date of birth or credit card numbers.
 If you received a call from DATCP requesting information like this for use by the AIS program, please file an Identity Theft Complaint with DATCP at the provided link.

 What will DATCP do with the information I provide about my farm operation?